JeromeBlanchet/Modelling-Allstate-Claims-Severity/README.md

 4.2 Dimensionality Reduction with T-distributed stochastic neighbor embedding (t-SNE) on top of PCA.......................XXX

 Part 5) Grid Search, Random Search and Bayesian Hyperparameter Search.....................................................XXXX

+To do list this week,

+Neural Network in Keras with Tensorflow backend
+Neural Network from scratch in Tensorflow
+Neural Network from scratch in Theano...maybe if time